Using Multipoles of the Correlation Function to Measure H(z), D_A(z), and \beta(z) from Sloan Digital Sky Survey Luminous Red Galaxies: Results

 \subsection{Measurement of multipoles}

-Fig.\ref{fig:mono}, \ref{fig:quad}, \ref{fig:four}, and \ref{fig:six} show the effective monopole ($\hat{\xi}_0$), quadrupole ($\hat{\xi}_2$), hexadecapole ($\hat{\xi}_4$), and hexacontatetrapole ($\hat{\xi}_6$) of measured from SDSS LRGs compared with the averaged effetive multipoles measured from the mock catalogs.
-We are using the same scale range as \cite{Chuang:2011fy} ($s=40-120\,h^{-1}$Mpc) for comparison and the bin size used is 5 $h^{-1}$Mpc.
+Figs.\ref{fig:mono}, \ref{fig:quad}, \ref{fig:four}, and \ref{fig:six} show the effective monopole ($\hat{\xi}_0$), quadrupole ($\hat{\xi}_2$), hexadecapole ($\hat{\xi}_4$), and hexacontatetrapole ($\hat{\xi}_6$) measured from SDSS LRGs, compared with the average effective multipoles measured from the mock catalogs.
+We use the same scale range as \cite{Chuang:2011fy} ($s=40-120\,h^{-1}$Mpc) for comparison and the bin size used is 5 $h^{-1}$Mpc.
 The data points from the multipoles in the scale range considered are combined to form a vector, ${\bf X}$ (see equation(\ref{eq:X})).